• Skip to primary navigation

 Cut-Out Sugar Cookie Recipe

-Easy Buttercream Frosting & Dusting Sugar Cookies
+Easy Buttercream Frosting & Dusting Sugar Cookies to Make them rainbow colored

 1. Using mixer, mix together the butter, ½ of the powdered sugar, vanilla, salt and ½ of the milk until mixed well.
 Add remaining powdered sugar and add more milk until you get the consistency you want for cookies.